vboyev-MSFT/defender-docs/defender-endpoint/address-common-false-positives-exclusions.md

 ## An application is detected by Microsoft Defender Antivirus as a “behavior” detection

-In this scenario, an application is detected by Microsoft Defender Antivirus because of certain behavior, even though the application is not a threat.
+In this scenario, an application is detected by Microsoft Defender Antivirus because of certain behavior, even though the application isn't a threat.

 **How to address**: Define a process exclusion.
 See the following articles:

 - [Configure and validate exclusions based on file extension and folder location](configure-extension-file-exclusions-microsoft-defender-antivirus.md)
 - [Configure exclusions for files opened by processes](configure-process-opened-file-exclusions-microsoft-defender-antivirus.md)

-## A non-malicious PowerShell script file is incorrectly detected by Microsoft Defender Antivirus
+## A nonmalicious PowerShell script file is incorrectly detected by Microsoft Defender Antivirus

-In this scenario, a user copies a non-malicious PowerShell script file onto an endpoint, and the script file is incorrectly detected by Microsoft Defender Antivirus.
+In this scenario, a user copies a nonmalicious PowerShell script file onto an endpoint, and the script file is incorrectly detected by Microsoft Defender Antivirus.

 **How to observe**: AMSI detection in the Operational logs